jhorv-scs/DevExpressDefaultXafApps/README-Var-B.md

-﻿# README - Variant A
+﻿# README - Variant B
 Created with the following options.

 ## Target Platforms